Why do I need a Google Business Listing?

 - queries used to find your business

-- customer actions like, visit your website, request directions, call you, chat
+- customer actions, like visit your website, request directions, call you, or chat

 - photo views and photo quality

 I think one of the greatest opportunities currently to stand out from your competition is to have a great assortment of photos and videos uploaded to your Google Business Listing.
-It’s a task may businesses overlook, but the photos seem to be viewed by many visitors and you can take that opportunity to make the best first impression with customers before they even get to your website.
+It’s a task many businesses overlook, but the photos are viewed by many visitors, and you can take that opportunity to make the best first impression with customers before they even get to your website.

-The MESSAGING tab is for setting a custom welcome message, activating common question and answers, and you can choose to activate the messaging feature which will send messages or questions directly to your mobile phone via text message if someone messages you.
+The MESSAGING tab is for setting a custom welcome message and activating common questions and answers.
+You can choose to activate the messaging feature, which will send messages or questions directly to your mobile phone via text message if someone messages you.

 These are optional features, but they allow clients to quickly ask questions and get the information they are looking for fast.